GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Line ratio determination

-For each of the Balmer ratios, it is clear that for the range of parameters considered, $E(B-V)$ has more of an effect on the observed ratio than $T_{\rm e}$.
+For each of the Balmer ratios, over the range of parameters considered, $E(B-V)$ has more of an effect on the observed ratio than $T_{\rm e}$.
 This is also true for the oxygen and neon ratios, which are temperature-independent.
 While the oxygen and neon ratios only vary a few percent from the fiducial values ($\lesssim3\%$), the Balmer ratios have larger variations that increase with transition number (e.g., $\sim15\%$ for \hg/\hb and $\sim30\%$ for \hz/\hb).